 Preparing your home for exterior painting can be an exciting adventure.
-Not only will you be upgrading your property’s aesthetic appeal by freshening up its external appearance, but such a large-scale home improvement project typically increases your property value as well.
+First, you will be upgrading your property’s aesthetic appeal by freshening up its external appearance.
+Second, such a large-scale home improvement project typically increases your property value as well.

 To help you save time and money, Robinson Painting LLC highlights 5 useful tips on how to prepare your property for your home’s next exterior paint job below.

 5 Tips to Prepare Your Home for Exterior Painting